 Management is responsible for designing and implementing our governance framework and controls for managing our material risks from cybersecurity threats, under the oversight of our Board of Directors.
-Our Chief Information Security Officer is responsible for assessing and managing identified cybersecurity risks, and evaluating and remediating cybersecurity incidents, and sharing information directly with the Audit Committee and Technology Committee, or full Board of Directors, when appropriate.
-Our Chief Information Security Officer reports to our Chief Information Officer, who is in turn responsible for the management of Humana's data and information technology risks more generally.
-Our Chief Information Officer is a senior executive and industry leader in risk management practices in highly regulated fields.
+Our Chief Information Security Officer is responsible for assessing and managing identified cybersecurity risks, evaluating and remediating cybersecurity incidents, and sharing information directly with the Audit Committee and Technology Committee, or full Board of Directors, when appropriate.
+Our Chief Information Security Officer reports to our

+Chief Information Officer, who is in turn responsible for the management of Humana's data and information technology risks more generally.
+Our Chief Information Officer is a senior executive with more than two decades of experience leading technology teams in large, regulated industries.
 Our Chief Information Security Officer is an experienced cybersecurity executive and leader in the field, with many years of relevant experience working in highly regulated industries.